What To Do After A Car Accident In Michigan: 9 Steps To Take

 Obtain a copy of your police report

-After a car accident in Michigan, contact the police department where your accident occurred to order a copy of your police report.
+After a car accident in Michigan, contact the police department where your crash occurred to order a copy of your police report.

-You can also order a copy of the traffic crash report (which is called a “UD-10”) for your accident through the Michigan State Police’s “Traffic Crash Purchasing System.”
+You can also order a copy of the traffic crash report (which is called a “UD-10”) for your crash through the state police’s “Traffic Crash Purchasing System.”

 Attend all medical appointments